Signs of Anxiety in Children by Age: What to Look For

 What helps at this age

 Predictable routines, calm transitions, comfort objects, and stories about characters who face the same fears.
-At this age, children process emotions through play and narrative better than through conversation.
+At this age, your child processes emotions through play and stories far better than through conversation.
 A story about a brave little bear who learns to sleep in the dark can do what twenty minutes of reassurance cannot.

 What Does Anxiety Look Like in Early School Years (Ages 6–8)?

-Starting school is one of the biggest transitions in a child's life.
-Suddenly they are expected to navigate social hierarchies, sit still for hours, perform academically, and handle all of this away from you.
-For anxious children, this expansion of their world can feel overwhelming.
+Starting school is one of the biggest shifts in your child's life.
+Suddenly they have to navigate social pecking orders, sit still for hours, perform academically, and handle all of it without you there.
+For an anxious child, this expansion of their world can feel crushing.

-At this age, children begin to compare themselves to peers.
+This is also when kids start comparing themselves to everyone else.
 They notice who reads faster, who gets invited to birthday parties, who the teacher praises.
-This social comparison can fuel anxiety in children who are temperamentally sensitive.
+For a child who is naturally sensitive, this constant comparison can fuel anxiety.

 What you might see